 Group Size: 6 – 28

-Day 5 Rejoin the Garonne River and pass Bordeaux to the ‘bastide’ town of Cadillac, visiting its ancient houses, church and Château de Roquetaillade, an amazing concoction of Medieval, Renaissance and Neo-Gothic styles, the setting for many films.
+Day 6 Continue cruising along the Garonne river to the ‘bastide’ town of Cadillac, visiting its ancient houses, church and Château de Roquetaillade, an amazing mix of Medieval, Renaissance and Neo-Gothic styles, the setting for many films.
+Gala dinner.
 (B, L, D)

-Day 7 At leisure for independent exploration of Bordeaux – the wines, history and art of the region may be studied here in the Musée du Vin, Musée d’Aquitaine and the Musée des Beaux Arts.
+Day 7 At leisure in Bordeaux – the wines, history and art of the region may be studied here in the Musée du Vin, Musée d’Aquitaine and the Musée des Beaux Arts.
 Alternatively, join an optional tour visiting the Arcachon Bay area (£120).
 Farewell Jules Verne drinks party.
 (B, L, D)

-Day 8 Transfer to the airport for the return flight to London Gatwick.
+Day 8 Transfer for the return flight.
 (B)